|

 Definition:

-secretion producing so-called prokteal glands between interior and exterior
+between interior and exterior

-it accumulates as pus and becomes a painful abscess.
-If this pus
+cannot break through the skin, it accumulates as pus and becomes a painful

-accumulation is not discharged it propagates and even starts of destruction
+abscess.
+If this pus accumulation is not discharged, it propagates and even

-of the surrounding tissues.
+starts damaging the surrounding tissues.

-link between the anal channel and the skin remains over as a tiny canal,
+a connecting link between the anal channel and the skin may be remain over

-which is called anal fistula.
-This tiny canal is lined with a special coat
+as a tiny canal, which is called an anal fistula.
+This tiny canal is lined

 (closing) muscles.